Second Amendment to the United States Constitution

 By January 1788, Delaware, Pennsylvania, New Jersey, Georgia and Connecticut ratified the Constitution without insisting upon amendments.
 Several amendments were proposed, but were not adopted at the time the Constitution was ratified.
 For example, the Pennsylvania convention debated fifteen amendments, one of which concerned the right of the people to be armed, another with the militia.
 The Massachusetts convention also ratified the Constitution with an attached list of proposed amendments.
 In the end, the ratification convention was so evenly divided between those for and against the Constitution that the federalists agreed to the Bill of Rights to assure ratification.

 In United States v.
 Cruikshank (1876), the Supreme Court ruled that, "The right to bear arms is not granted by the Constitution; neither is it in any manner dependent upon that instrument for its existence.
 The Second Amendments [sic] means no more than that it shall not be infringed by Congress, and has no other effect than to restrict the powers of the National Government."
 In United States v.
 Miller (1939), the Supreme Court ruled that the Second Amendment did not protect weapon types not having a "reasonable relationship to the preservation or efficiency of a well regulated militia".

 In the 21st century, the amendment has been subjected to renewed academic inquiry and judicial interest.
 In District of Columbia v.
-Heller, the Supreme Court handed down a landmark decision that held the amendment protects an individual's right to keep a gun for self-defense.
+Heller (2008), the Supreme Court handed down a landmark decision that held the amendment protects an individual's right to keep a gun for self-defense.
 This was the first time the Court had ruled that the Second Amendment guarantees an individual's right to own a gun.
 In McDonald v.
 Chicago (2010), the Supreme Court clarified that the Due Process Clause of the Fourteenth Amendment incorporated the Second Amendment against state and local governments.
 In Caetano v.
-Massachusetts (2016), the Supreme Court reiterated its earlier rulings that "the Second Amendment extends, prima facie, to all instruments that constitute bearable arms, even those that were not in existence at the time of the founding" and that its protection is not limited to "only those weapons useful in warfare".
+Massachusetts (2016), the Supreme Court reiterated its earlier rulings that "the Second Amendment extends, prima facie, to all instruments that constitute bearable arms, even those that were not in existence at the time of the founding," and that its protection is not limited only to firearms, nor "only those weapons useful in warfare."
+In addition to affirming the right to carry firearms in public, New York State Rifle & Pistol Association, Inc. v.
+Bruen (2022) created a new test that laws seeking to limit Second Amendment rights must be based on the history and tradition of gun rights, although the test was refined to focus on similar analogues and general principles rather than strict matches from the past in United States v.
+Rahimi (2024).
 The debate between various organizations regarding gun control and gun rights continues.